justingamble/nfl_rushing/README.md

     |> clean_longest_rush
   end
 ```
-    - Unit tests to confirm the `player_load.ex` works as
-    expected.

 ### File download
 - The download functionality is implemented using a Phoenix endpoint.
 Once the download is complete, a message is sent to Phoenix PubSub.
 The Phoenix Liveview application consumes the Phoenix PubSub message and displays a flash message to the user.